melkadze/flix/README.md

 - [ ] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.

 ### App Walkthrough GIF
-Please give the gif a few seconds to load; it will show up blank until then.
+Please give the gif up to a minute to load; it will show up blank until then.

 <img src="./demo2.gif" width=250><br>